mddazure/azure-vwan-microhack/README.md

 `./connect-us-east-spokes.sh`

 This will take a few minutes to complete.
 While the script runs, you can see the connections being added in the portal, in your microhack-vwan under Connectivity, Virtual network connections.
-Wait for both Connections to show status Succeeded, and for the Hub's Routing status to change from Provisioning to Succeeded.
+Wait for both Connections to show status Succeeded, for the hub's Routing Status to change from Provisioning to Provisioned, and then for the Hub Status to change from Updating to Succeeded.
+This process can take a little while so this is a good time to have a quick break.

 ![image](images/scenario3-hubs.png)